Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Increased nutritional awareness

-You can see gyms popping up here and there in places like Shanghai, people post many pictures while working out on applications like Wechat (China’s version of WhatsApp), the trend is obvious.
+You can see gyms popping everywhere in places like Shanghai and people post many pictures while working out on applications like Wechat (China’s version of WhatsApp), the trend is obvious.

 Being able to take a small slice of that pie is probably a sufficient reason for you to engage in the market.